shubhamshubhankar/pdftranslator/README.md

 4. **Queue**: Adds a message to an SQS queue for translation
 5. **Translation Lambda**: Translates text and stores result in S3
 6. **Status Checking**: API Gateway + Lambda allows polling job status

+🔒 Note: The static frontend is served over HTTPS using Amazon CloudFront to provide a secure and globally-distributed interface.
 ---

 ## 🧱 AWS Services Used